Echo545/SoilPercolation/README.md

 * Create an additional log that uses the time
 * Create a captive portal to automatically open the web interface in the browser of any device that connects to the network without having to manually go to the IP address of the server.
 * Add more controls in the web interface to allow easy jumping between test phases.
-* Create an easy way to update the time
+* Create an easy way to update the timezone
 * Create an easy way to upload new files to and update existing files on the SD card without having to remove it every time.
-* Create an easy way to run a new test without restarting the Arduino (or hitting the EN button)

 ## Additional Tests